Action needed to stop senseless waste of NHS talent - GMC chief warns

 Charlie Massey told NHS Providers:

 ‘What this research tells us is that many doctors are not leaving UK practice because they have fallen out of love with medicine.
 Instead, it is because they can’t tolerate the environments in which it is practised.
 The problem is not their work, it is their workplace.

 ‘This is a senseless waste of talent, not least because these issues are preventable.
 With a focus on compassionate, supportive cultures, they can be put right.
 This will not only improve doctors’ wellbeing, but also their productivity.
 Happier workers are better workers, and they deliver better results.’

 Charlie Massey said doctors’ roles should be constructed in ways that made the most of their talents and allowed them to grow their skills.
-He said reforming rules so doctors in non-training roles can work in primary care, , would be a good first step.
+He said reforming rules so doctors in non-training roles can work in primary care, recently proposed by the GMC, would be a good first step.

 Around half the doctors who give up their licence to practise in the UK each year are thought to be intending to continue their medical careers abroad.